whyer/Documently/README.md

  * Getting started with RabbitMQ
  * Doing application validation logic (non-emptyness, etc) with *FluentValidation*
  * How to use TopShelf with the DomainService (in daemon/Windows Service mode, not hosted).

-## Getting started

-First, start the event-store and view-store - RavenDB.Server, in this case.
-It can be found in `src\packages\RavenDB.1.x.x\server`.
-Once this is done, install [RabbitMQ](http://www.rabbitmq.com/download.html)

-There are two sample clients: one WPF Client with a nice UI and one console application for a quick start.
-Before using them, you need to compile the solution and start the `Documently.Domain.Service` console application.
-This is the domain service that handles the domain logic and broadcasts the (domain) events.

-Once both RavenDB and the *Domain Service* are started without error messages, start one of the clients, or both and try it out!

-**Note:** When starting *Domain Service* the first time you will need to run it as admin to avoid getting error messages from MassTransit's Performance Counters - or you can run it and just ignore those messages.

 ## Credits